rogerbarton/vr-modeling/docs/report/2-Impl-Areas.md

 #### Deformations

 The libigl biharmonic deformation `igl::harmonic` can be toggled on.
 If enabled it will be run whenever the input arguments have been changed.
 In this case, when the boundary conditions have changed.
 This can be detected quite easily by checking the :cs:var:`DirtyState` of the mesh data have been modified when applying the mesh data in :cpp:func:`ApplyDirty`.
 The As-Rigid-As-Possible `igl::arap` deformation works very similarly, except that we need to check when the precomputation needs to be done.

-.. :: From an implementation perspective, integrating the deformations was significantly easier than the previously mentioned parts.
+For details as well as diagrams see the [documentation](https://vr-modeling.readthedocs.io/docs/developer-guide/adding-functionality.html#custom-deformation) :cite:`docs-custom-deformation`.

 ## Documentation Process